mybrocoin/mybrocoin/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the MarioBrosCoin client sofware, see http://www.mariobroscoin.com
+For more information, as well as an immediately useable, binary version of the MyBroCoin client sofware, see http://www.mariobroscoin.com

 License
 -------

-MarioBrosCoin is released under the terms of the MIT license.
+MyBroCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process
 -------------------